jahoo/jahoo.github.io/index.md

 ----

+_Name update:_ \
-Note: As of 2024, I have a new surname: Vigly.
-I previously published under the surname Hoover.
+As of September 2024, I will publish using my new surname, Vigly (that is, "Vigly, Jacob Hoover").
+Before this date I used the surname Hoover.